 In Vilnius there exist Mormon (LDS), New Apostle Church and Tikėjimo žodis church buildings/meetinghouses all built in the late 1990s.
 Main new religious movements also own churches in Kaunas, Klaipėda, and a few towns while in the rest they preach in rented halls.

-The minor Christian denominations generally drew members from those who (or whose parents) had abandoned the Christian faith as a result of Soviet atheist policies.
+The minor Christian denominations largely drew members from those who (or whose parents) had abandoned the Christian faith as a result of Soviet atheist policies.
 As many such irreligious people belonged to Russian and Russophone minorities, a disproportional number of the followers of "minor Christian faiths" are now ethnic Russians and Russophones.
 Therefore, relatively many prayer meetings are conducted in Russian and some entire churches are Russian-speaking.
+The majority of such churches are, however, mostly Lithuanian.